magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/adding-react/index.md

 };
 ```

-This configuration file tells webpack to transpile all JavaScript files using babel and bundling `src/hello-world.js` with its dependencies into `dist/app.js`.
+This configuration file tells webpack to transpile all JavaScript files using babel and bundle `src/hello-world.js` with its dependencies into `dist/app.js`.

 ## Create babel config